How to prepare your team for in-house legal AI

 Finally, never implement software that uses generative AI without conducting a data security review.
 Once you’ve identified a solution you like, make sure you understand what data is being used to train the models, and how your own data will fit into this.
 Will your vendor use your data for training?
 If so, will they use your data to train your own bespoke model (perhaps you’re okay with that within certain parameters), or will they use your data for training generalized models that other customers will access (something you’ll probably be less okay with).
 Checking what security accreditations the vendor has is a great starting point.

-Ready to take the next step on your AI journey?
+Ready to take the next step on your in-house legal AI journey?

 If you’re ready to take the next step towards adopting in-house legal AI, a consolidated solution, such as LawVu, can set you up with the foundations to maximize the long-term value of AI across all of your legal work.
 To learn more about how a workspace approach to AI could transform the efficiency and output of your legal function, book a demo now.